-We will look at leadership and motivation by focusing on interactive site visits in/around Dublin, Ireland to higher education institutions, local businesses, and NGOs to meet with decision makers, leaders, and strategic planners to observe and learn about how they maintain momentum within an organization toward change, development, and leadership.
+In this program you will learn about leadership and motivation by focusing on interactive site visits in Dublin, Ireland and nearby higher education institutions, local businesses and nongovernmental organizations.
+Meet with decision makers, leaders and strategic planners to observe and learn about how they maintain momentum within an organization toward change, development and leadership.

 - To become familiar with and be able to identify general policy principles and current policy issues that affect the students higher education in the United States and Ireland.